-We had the most fun at the Family Pool where we took turns going down the waterslide.
-We progressed from sliding like regular people to holding onto each other's legs like a train, and finally to throwing ourselves down headfirst.
+We had the most fun at the Family Pool where there were plenty of water activities to keep the whole family entertained.
+We took turns going down the water slide where we progressed from sliding like regular people to holding onto each other’s legs like a train, and finally to throwing ourselves down headfirst.
 Yes.
 We all did it.
 When you can have uninhibited fun with your kids is when they feel most close to you.
 Or at least my kids with me.

 Here is the video of our trip and how you could have your safe adventure too!